 For families approved to move to a new unit within RRHA's jurisdiction, RRHA will issue a new voucher within 15 business days of RRHA's written approval to move.
-No briefing is required for these families.
 RRHA will follow the policies set forth in Chapter 5 on voucher term, extension, and expiration.
 If a family does not locate a new unit within the term of the voucher and any extensions, the family may remain in its current unit with continued voucher assistance if the owner agrees and RRHA approves.
 Otherwise, the family will lose its assistance.